 Cost: Free

-Frollo is an Australian fintech best known for providing open banking services.
-Frollo offers free and secure synchronisation with your bank accounts, credit cards, loans, superannuation and investments into an interface that allows you to monitor your spending.
-Frollo also lets you take daily, weekly, and monthly challenges to try and save money.
+Frollo lets you connect your bank accounts, credit cards, loans, superannuation and investments into a single interface where you can monitor your spending.
+It also lets you take daily, weekly, and monthly challenges to try and save money.
+Customers can turn on tips and notifications - reminding you of upcoming bills is one example that might be pretty useful.

-The budgeting app also has a Financial Passport feature powered by open banking, to provide an easy to understand overview of income, expenditure, assets and liabilities for the last twelve months.
-Frollo users can utilise the Financial Passport feature to get a better understanding of their financial position and borrowing power, or share it with their broker via PDF to facilitate a conversation about their financial future.
+The budgeting app also has a Financial Passport feature that give users an overview of their income, expenditure, assets and liabilities for the past 12 months.
+This can help you to get a better understanding of your financial position and borrowing power.
+You can also share your Financial Passport via PDF which could be useful if you're meeting with a mortgage broker or financial advisor.

 Key features of Frollo:

-- Sync from Australian bank accounts – including superannuation and investments.
+Sync from Australian bank accounts using Open Banking - including superannuation and investments.

 Availability: iOS and Google Play.